 4. Morning Light and Time in Nature

 Why it works: Exposure to natural light in the first hour of the day sets the biological clock, improves sleep at night, and helps regulate mood.
-Additionally, time in nature directly reduces stress: a comprehensive review by Jimenez and colleagues (Harvard University), published in 2021 in International Journal of Environmental Research and Public Health, found a consistent link between nature exposure (including 'forest bathing', shinrin-yoku) and decreased cortisol, blood pressure, and symptoms of anxiety and depression.
+Additionally, time in nature directly reduces stress: a comprehensive review by Jimenez and colleagues (Harvard University), published in 2021 in International Journal of Environmental Research and Public Health, found a consistent link between nature exposure (including 'forest bathing', shinrin-yoku) and decreases in cortisol, blood pressure, and symptoms of anxiety and depression.

 How to do it: Go outside for 10-20 minutes in the morning, preferably while walking.
 Even an urban park or a row of trees counts.
 The combination of morning light, movement, and nature gives three calming effects in one go.